ratal/mdfreader/README.md

 The structure of the mdf dictionary, for each channel: mdf[channelName] below keys exist
 ===================================================================
-* data: numpy vector
+* data: numpy array
 * unit: unitName
 * master : vector name corresponding to master channel
 * masterType : type of master channel (time, angle, distance, etc.)
 * description : physical meaning of channel
-* conversion: (exist when reading with convertAfterRead=False) dictionary describing how to convert raw data into meaningful/physical data mdf object main attribute: masterChannelList, a dict containing one list of channel names per datagroup
+* conversion: (exist when reading with convertAfterRead=False) dictionary describing how to convert raw data into meaningful/physical data

+mdf object main attribute: masterChannelList, a dict containing one list of channel names per datagroup

 Mdfreader module methods:
 =========================
-* re-sample channels to one sampling frequency
+* resample channels to one sampling frequency
 * merge files
-* plot a simple or a list of channels
+* plot a one or a list of channels

 It is also possible to export mdf data into:
 * CSV file (excel dialect by default)
 * NetCDF file for a compatibility with Uniplot for instance (needs netcdf4, Scientific.IO)